Call for Nominations

 Committee for Harmonized Health Impact, Privacy and Ethics Review (CHIPER)

 The Research Improvements Through Harmonization in Manitoba (RITHIM) initiative is a new provincial program that will create efficiencies in the application and review process for health research ethics, institutional impact, and privacy approval in Manitoba.

 As part of the new RITHIM program, the Committee for Harmonized Health Impact, Privacy, and Ethics Review (CHIPER) has been established.
 In the current transitional state, CHIPER is responsible for ensuring that a research ethics board has approved a research project prior to the Provincial Health Research Privacy Committee (PHRPC) approval.
-In early 2023, with the full launch of the RITHIM program, CHIPER will become the provincial health research ethics board.
+With the full launch of the RITHIM program, CHIPER will become the provincial health research ethics board.
 The RITHIM program, including the electronic Provincial Research Administration System (RITHIM-PRAS) will enable the streamlining of reviews for ethics, privacy and institutional impact, increasing the ease and efficiency of performing research in Manitoba.

 As we prepare for the full launch of RITHIM, we are looking to recruit additional CHIPER members.
 We are seeking researchers at all stages of their careers, welcoming both the fresh perspectives of early career researchers and experience and wisdom of mid to late career researchers.
 Show your commitment to health research in Manitoba and help to shape its future!